lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Example

-`Program`, `Converter`.
+`Vsxmd.Program`, `Vsxmd.Units.TypeUnit`.

 ### ComplementType `method`

 ##### Summary

 Complement a type unit if the member unit `group` does not have one.
-One member unit group has the same `TypeFullName`.
+One member unit group has the same `TypeName`.

 ##### Returns